rtlopez/esp-fc/README.md

 In order to use the UART Base cli command issue use the following command
 * pio device monitor --baud 115200

+In order to use the UART cli as betaflight cli after the above command to enter UART cli type in `exit` and press enter now you should have entered beatflight cli

 Also to compile_upload
 * pio run -e esp32 -t upload